sirwart/ripsecrets/README.md

 ## Performance

 The slowest part of secret scanning is looking for potential secrets in a large number of files.
-To do this quickly `ripsecrets` does a couple of things:
+To do this quickly, `ripsecrets` does a couple of things:

 1. All the secret patterns are compiled into a single regex, so each file only needs to be processed once.

-2. This regex is fed to [ripgrep](https://github.com/BurntSushi/ripgrep), which is specially optimized to running a regex against a large number of files quickly.
+2. This regex is fed to [ripgrep](https://github.com/BurntSushi/ripgrep), which is specially optimized for running a regex against a large number of files quickly.

 Additionally, `ripsecrets` is written in Rust, which means there's no interpreter startup time.
-To compare real world performance, here's the runtime of a few different scanning tools to search for secrets in the [Sentry repo](https://github.com/getsentry/sentry) on an M1 air laptop:
+To compare real-world performance, here's the runtime of a few different scanning tools to search for secrets in the [Sentry repo](https://github.com/getsentry/sentry) on an M1 air laptop:

 | tool           | avg. runtime | vs. baseline |
 | -------------- | ------------ | ------------ |